A Singleton Bound for Lattice Schemes: Lattice Schemes

 \section{Lattice Schemes}

 In order to develop a lattice based framework for Singleton bounds, we need a definition of a code in this framework.
 In this section, we define `Lattice Schemes' which will serve as analogues of codes.
-We will show that Hamming space, rank metric space and the projective spaces are examples of lattice schemes.
-Although some of these observations have been mentioned in \cite{Braun}, we repeat it for the sake of continuity.
+This idea is motivated by the coding-like theory, introduced in \cite{Braun}.
+We will show that Hamming space, and the projective spaces are examples of lattice schemes.
+Henceforth, all the lattices are assumed to be geometric modular of finite height unless otherwise mentioned.

 A lattice scheme, which is analogous to a code, is defined as follows: \begin{definition} Let $L$ be a lattice and $d_h$ be the metric induced by the height function $h$ of the lattice $L$.
 A {\it lattice scheme} $C$ in $(L,d_h)$ is a subset of $L$ and the {\it minimum distance of $C$}, denoted by $d$ is defined as The dimension of a lattice scheme is defined as $n:=h(I)$. \end{definition}